WycliffeAssociates/btt-writer-docs/docs/dUpload.rst

 Export to USFM File
 -------------------

 This creates a file of your project with a usfm extension.
-United Standard Format Marker (USFM) is the international standard of Biblical text.
+Unified Standard Format Marker (USFM) is the international standard of Biblical text.

 Follow this process to export, or save, the project to a usfm file: